thewtex/thesis/strain_estimation/strain_estimation.rst

 registration techniques, but pulse sequences can generate displacement images using the physics of image acquisition [Fowlkes1995,Bishop1995,Hardy1995,Plewes2000,Lin2008,Korosoglou2008,Neizel2009,Shehata2010]_.

-Diagostic ultrasound has the longest history of calculating strain [Ophir2001,Ophir2000,Parker1996,Parker2011]_.
+Diagnostic ultrasound has the longest history of calculating strain [Ophir2001,Ophir2000,Parker1996,Parker2011]_.
 In one of the earliest papers, Ophir et. al. calculated strain with [Ophir1991]_